| |

 Completed in 1953, Anitkabir consists of a broad, flat, rectangular plaza, with the large, square mausoleum at one end and lower porticoes lined with pillars around the sides.
 Some rooms behind the porticoes contain exhibits about Atatürk.

-Anitkabir, the mausoleum of Atatürk
+Anitkabir, the mausoleum of Ataturk.

 I got there just in time to see the changing of the guard, which involved some very precise goose-stepping troops, followed by a swarm of photo-snapping tourists.
 Once that ended, I enjoyed wandering the plaza in the evening sunlight and admiring the mausoleum itself.

-a soldier at Anitkabir
+A soldier at Anitkabir.

 It surprised me that something built in the 1950s – not my favorite architectural period – could be so pleasing to look at.
 The mausoleum is simple but well-proportioned, and its open design is light and airy, despite its imposing size.
 Entering the mausoleum, I was again surprised to see that Ataturk’s tomb is quite small, placed at the back of a large, empty, central hallway, and unadorned except for a simple wreath.